eacton/CAGEF/Lesson_2/Lesson_2.md

 ***

 There is a useful function `group_by()` that you can use to group variables or sets of variables together.
 This is useful for calculations and plotting on subsets of your data without having to turn your variables into factors.
 Say I wanted to look at a combination of Country and Well Depth.
 While visually, you wouldn't notice any changes to your data frame, if you look at the structure it will now be a 'grouped_df'.
 There are 15 groupings resulting from Country and Depth.
 After I have performed my desired operation, I can return my data frame to its original structure by calling `ungroup()`.
-We will see an example of this in action with `summarize()`.
+First we will examine the structure of grouped and ungrouped output without any additional operations.

 ```r